NSMBW-Community/NSMBW-Decomp/docs/CONTRIBUTING.md

 Doxygen is being used for generating documentation:
 - Use `@` to begin Doxygen commands.
 - In general, always start a documentation comment with an uppercase letter and terminate it with a period.
 Try to refer to variables/arguments using articles and try to use the third person when documenting functions.
-See above for examples.
+See below for examples.
 - For functions which require a decently long explanation, and/or documentation for the parameters and return values, use multiline comments, like this:
   ```cpp
   /**